A Collaborative Reasoning Framework for Anomaly Diagnostics in Underwater Robotics: EVALUATION

+During the \textbf{First Encounter} (with an empty VDB), Agent A produced characterizations that were factually correct but generic, achieving an average CSS of only 2.7.
+As shown in the example in Fig. \ref{fig:qualitative_results} (left panel), this low-specificity output typically scored a 2 on our rubric, requiring a lengthy dialog (averaging 6.2 turns) for the operator to guide Agent B to the root cause.
 The performance in the \emph{Post-Distillation} condition was dramatically different.
 With access to the VDB primed with varied experiences, Agent A was able to retrieve relevant context even for new faults.
 This allowed it to produce a far more insightful characterization, with the average CSS surging to 4.8.
 Fig. \ref{fig:qualitative_results} (right panel) provides a direct qualitative illustration of this improvement, where the agent's output is no longer a simple description but a specific, cause-oriented hypothesis that achieves a CSS of 5.
 This high-quality initial assessment had a direct causal effect on the overall process, reducing the required human interaction by 71\% to an average of just 1.8 dialog turns.
 These findings provide strong empirical evidence that the Human-in-the-Loop Distillation process successfully creates a virtuous learning cycle, enhancing the AI's perceptual acuity with each human-guided experience.